This page sets out Australian legal responses to address slavery and trafficking in three areas: criminal law, migration law and workplace law.

 the organisation or facilitation of the entry, proposed entry or receipt of another person into Australia or the exit, or proposed exit, of another person out of Australia where:

-- there is the use of force of threats which induces the compliance of that person;
+- there is the use of coercion, threat or deception which induces the compliance of that person;

 - the trafficker is reckless as to whether that person will be exploited, either by the trafficker or someone else;